MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/Ignite 2023/DEMO_Lab1_Ex1.md

 1. When the **Pick an account** window is displayed, select **Use another account**.

-1. When the **Sign in** window is displayed, sign in as JoniS@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+1. When the **Sign in** window is displayed, sign in as JoniS@WWLxZZZZZZ.onmicrosoft.com.
 Joni's password should be provided by your lab hosting provider.

 1. The page **Welcome to the Microsoft Purview compliance portal** is displayed.
 Explore the dashboard tiles and the left-side navigation pane.